-How To Optimize Universal App Campaigns
+How To Optimize App Install Campaigns

 It’s always important to know who your target audience is.

-The problem with App campaigns is that we don’t get a lot of data of who is seeing our ads, let alone being able to hyper-target them.
+The problem with App campaigns is that there’s not a lot of data on who is seeing the ads, let alone being able to use audience segments.

-After working in app campaigns for years, my team has found that in Universal App campaigns, iOS campaigns typically have a higher Cost Per Install than Android.
-This is typically opposite from what we see in other platforms such as Facebook Ads.
+After working in App campaigns for years, I’ve found that iOS campaigns typically have a higher Cost Per Install than Android App campaigns.

+The funny thing?
+This is typically the opposite of what is reported in other platforms such as Meta Ads.

-At the end of the day, it comes down to the app and the target audience.
+At the end of the day, it comes down to what app is being promoted and who the target audience is.

 If you’ve got strict goals for your campaigns, it’s wise to segment campaign budgets accordingly based on performance.